arcusfelis/xapian-erlang-bindings/README.rst

     {ok, Pid} = xapian_server:open(Path, [{name, simple_writer}, write]).
     xapian_server:add_document(simple_writer, [#x_text{value = "Paragraph 1"}]).

-If you try run this code from console, then next command will be useful:
+If you try to run this code from the console, then next command will be useful:

 .. code-block:: erlang

     rr(code:lib_dir(xapian, include) ++ "/xapian.hrl").

-It loads information about records into console.
+It loads information about records into the console.

 A pool is supervised by ``xapian_sup``.
-That is why, call of ``xapian_pool:open`` function do *not* link the parent process with the new process.
+That is why calling the ``xapian_pool:open`` function does *not* link the parent process with the new process.

-As with ``xapian_drv:transaction``, you can checkout few pools.
+As with ``xapian_drv:transaction``, you can checkout a few pools.

 .. code-block:: erlang

     xapian_pool:checkout([pool1, poo2],
                          fun([Server1, Server2]) -> actions_here end).

-If an error will occured, an exception will be thrown and workers will be returned into the pool.
+If an error occurs, an exception will be thrown and workers will be returned into the pool.

 .. code-block:: erlang